jaantollander/Principles-of-Algorithmic-Techniques/assignment2/assignment2.md

 ## Appendices
 ### Dijkstra's Algorithm
-A good pseudocode about the implementation of the Dijkstra's algorithm and relatex analysis of its correctness and computational complexity is given by [@introduction_to_algorithms ch.
+A good pseudocode about the implementation of the Dijkstra's algorithm and relatex analysis of its correctness and computational complexity is given by [@introduction_to_algorithms, ch.
 24, ch.
 24.3].

 **Input**: